-How to collect feedback from your community in space?
+How to collect feedback from your occupiers?

 Imagine that you build a community that provides you continuous feedback on your community activities, on your product or services.
-Such a help!
+What a help!
 You don't have to spend plenty of time ideating, designing and optimizing new activities, you just need to listen to your community, prioritize and implement what can be meaningful for your community purpose and business.
 This is the power of collecting feedback from your tenants, from people who know your business the best and more importantly who care about the community and business.
 Everyone wants to have their voices heard, and collecting feedback allows just that.
 You are showing your community members that you care.
 This is a win-win situation for both you and your community.

 Collecting feedback especially when your community is not established yet and when the engagement rate is low could be a little bit tricky.
 How many community members have to provide you the feedback?
 What percentage of community members can you consider as the voice of the community?
 How to balance the needs of individuals and of the whole community?
 These questions have not one correct answer.
 The answers are hidden in your community strategy.

 Community feedback has become one of the primary drivers of long-term growth.
 Present-day organizations jump at every opportunity to talk to the community members or learn about them.
 There are hundreds of ways to collect feedback from your tenants let's have a look at some of them.